aqaPayam/NakhBot/docs/domain/02-entities.md

 #### Language

-Selectable spoken language option for profile details.
+Selectable spoken language option for dating profiles.

+This represents languages a user can speak, not the bot UI language.

+MVP should include English as an available spoken-language option.

+Additional spoken languages can be added later by adding new Language records.

+Profile spoken languages must not be hardcoded as free text.

 #### ProfileLanguage

-Connection between a profile and spoken languages.
+Connection between a profile and selected spoken languages.

-Spoken languages belong to the dating profile, not directly to the user.
+Spoken languages belong to the dating profile, not directly to the user account.

 #### PersonalityTag

-Selectable personality tag.
+Selectable personality tag for dating profiles.

+Personality tags are profile option records, not hardcoded strings inside bot logic.

+Additional personality tags can be added later by adding new PersonalityTag records.

 #### ProfilePersonalityTag

 Connection between a profile and selected personality tags.

-Personality tags belong to the dating profile, not directly to the user.
+Personality tags belong to the dating profile, not directly to the user account.

 ### 2.4 Location